protonemedia/laravel-ffmpeg/README.md

 * Built-in support for encrypted HLS (AES-128) and rotating keys (optional).
 * Built-in support for concatenation, multiple inputs/outputs, image sequences (timelapse), complex filters (and mapping), frame/thumbnail exports.
 * Built-in support for watermarks (positioning and manipulation).
+* Built-in support for creating a mosaic/sprite/tile from a video.
+* Built-in support for generating *VTT Preview Thumbnail* files.
 * PHP 7.4, 8.0 and 8.1.
 * Lots of integration tests, GitHub Actions with both Ubuntu and Windows.